 *See Board of Directors February 19, 2019 update whereby the Board approved interim Fiscal 2020 budget as presented, pending report from the Board’s Funding Structure Review Task Group.

-Fourth quarter / fiscal year end meeting to review and make recommendations to Board of Directors: annual financial statements, including presentation by BCWI accounting firm Grant Thornton; policies related to finance & risk management; etc.
+Fourth quarter / fiscal year end meeting to review and make recommendations to Board of Directors: annual financial statements, including presentation by BCWI accounting firm Grant Thornton; policies related to finance & risk management; update regarding preliminary report from Board’s Funding Structure Review Task Group; etc.

 Board Governance Committee